singhkpratham/geocompr/04-spatial-operations.md

 ### Merging rasters

 Suppose we would like to compute the NDVI (see Section \@ref(local-operations)), and additionally want to compute terrain attributes from elevation data for observations within a study area.
-Before such computations we would have to acquire airborne or remotely sensed information.
+Such computations rely on remotely sensed information.
 The corresponding imagery is often divided into scenes covering a specific spatial extent.
 Frequently, a study area covers more than one scene.
 In these cases we would like to merge the scenes covered by our study area.
-In the easiest case, we can just merge these scenes, that is put them side to side.
+In the easiest case, we can just merge these scenes, that is put them side by side.
 This is possible with digital elevation data (SRTM, ASTER).
-In the following code chunk we first download the SRTM elevation data for Austria and Switzerland (for the country codes have a look at `ccodes()`).
+In the following code chunk we first download the SRTM elevation data for Austria and Switzerland (for the country codes, see the **raster** function `ccodes()`).
 In a second step, we merge the two rasters into one.